11 Best Places in Florida to Visit – A Resident’s List

 Notwithstanding the history related by contrarians, we do know the Spanish settled much of America before the pilgrims could get a solid foothold.

-By 1513 the Spanish had explored what is today Florida, Puerto Rico and other islands in the Caribbean.
-By 1565 Spain had a formidable presence in what is known today as St. Augustine, Florida.
-That is 45 years before the story we learned about the Mayflower and Pilgrims that arrived in 1620.
+By 1513, the Spanish had explored what today is Florida, Puerto Rico and other islands in the Caribbean.
+By 1565, Spain had a formidable presence in what is known today as St. Augustine, Florida.

 St. Augustine was, at various times, occupied by the Spanish, the French, the British, the Spanish again, and finally, we Americans took over.
 By the way, there is little known about the Timucuan Indians who occupied the area well before anyone crossed an Ocean in search of a new world.

-In 1672 the Spanish built a fort called Castillo de San Marcos, which still stands today guarding the harbor at St. Augustine.
+In 1672, the Spanish built a fort called Castillo de San Marcos, which still stands today, guarding the harbor at St. Augustine.
 The fort is a major attraction to visitors.

 History Makes St. Augustine One of the Best Places in Florida to Visit